yz-joey/yz-joey.github.io/index.md

 <b>About me:</b><br>
 <a href="{{ site.url }}/files/CV.pdf" target="_blank">[CV]</a> (updated in Feb.
 2021)
 <br>
 I received the Ph.D. in Computer Science from University of California, Los Angeles (UCLA).
 I was advised by <a href="http://web.cs.ucla.edu/~weiwang/" target="_blank"> Prof. Wei Wang</a>.
 My research interests focus on natural language processing and text mining.
-Currently, I am working on Low-resource Information Extraction from different domains, such as figurative language, clinical case reports and semi-structured web pages.
+Currently, I am working on Low-resource Information Extraction from different domains, such as figurative language, social media data, clinical case reports and semi-structured web pages.

 <br>